martinthomson/quic-tls/draft-thomson-quic-tls.md

 [RFC7230] semantics that provides several key advantages over HTTP/1.1 [RFC7230] or HTTP/2 [RFC7540] over TCP [RFC0793].

-The custom security protocol designed for QUIC provides critical latency improvements for connection establishment.
-Absent packet loss, most new connections can be established with a single round trip; on subsequent connections between the same client and server, the client can often send application data immediately, that is, zero round trip setup.
-TLS 1.3 uses a similar design and aims to provide the same set of improvements.
+This document describes how QUIC can be secured using Transport Layer Security (TLS) version 1.3 [I-D.ietf-tls-tls13].
+TLS 1.3 provides critical latency improvements for connection establishment over previous versions.
+Absent packet loss, most new connections can be established and secured within a single round trip; on subsequent connections between the same client and server, the client can often send application data immediately, that is, zero round trip setup.

-This document describes how the standardized TLS 1.3 might serve as a security layer for QUIC.
+This document describes how the standardized TLS 1.3 can act a security component of QUIC.
 The same design could work for TLS 1.2, though few of the benefits QUIC provides would be realized due to the handshake latency in versions of TLS prior to 1.3.

-Alternative Designs:

-: There are other designs that are possible; and many of these alternative designs are likely to be equally good.
-The point of this document is to articulate a coherent single design.
-Notes like this throughout the document are used describe points where alternatives were considered.

-Note:

-: This is a rough draft.
-Many details have not been ironed out.
-Ryan is not responsible for any errors or omissions.

 ## Notational Conventions